All cars are fitted with hazard warning lights; you should use them as a warning to other road users. But when should you turn them on?

 Hazard Warning Lights on the Move

-Generally you should not use hazard warning lights on a moving vehicle.
+Generally you must not use hazard warning lights on a moving vehicle.
 The only time you should switch on hazard lights while you are driving along, is to warn others of a hazard ahead on a fast moving road such as a motorway.
 When you can see traffic ahead which is slowing down because of an incident, you can use your ‘four-way flashers’ to warn drivers further back.
 Switch them off however once the warning has done its job.